 There are 3 main aspects of hotels; brands, owners, operators.

 The brands are the hotel names we all know; Marriott, Hilton, Hyatt, Comfort Inn, Holiday Inn etc

 These brand companies usually don’t operate their own hotels, but franchise their brand to hotel owners.
 Brands set the standards of the hotel and control the consistency and quality of the guest experience.
-They also offer booking platforms, and offer frequent traveler points programs and the like, to encourage brand loyalty.
+They also offer booking platforms and frequent traveler points programs and the like to encourage brand loyalty.
 Here is a list of the top 10 hotel brands by size.

 - Marriott International – $22B

 Surpassing all other hospitality chains, longstanding hospitality giant, Marriott International operates in over 125 countries, franchising more than 6,500 properties.
 The largest hospitality provider in the world they own 30 award-winning brands.
 In 2016 they acquired Starwood Hotels for $13B, the largest-ever acquisition of a hotel chain.

 Founded in the early 20th century, Hilton is one of the most famous hotel and resort companies in the world.
 They franchise 14 brands, situated in six continents.

 Privately held Best Western operates over 2,000 hotels in North America alone, and 4,200 hotels and motels globally under the Best Western, Best Western Plus and Best Western Premier brands.